SSyncropel Docs

 # Then

-Follow the Quickstart for a 10-minute walkthrough — install to first task with trust evidence.
-Or read Get Started for the deeper, multi-page onboarding journey.
+Follow the Quickstart for a 5-minute walkthrough — first task with trust evidence.
+Or read Get Started for the deeper, multi-page onboarding journey covering both paths.

 If you're integrating from code, jump to the TypeScript SDK or Python SDK.